 Research Centre: Systems Biology Laboratory

 This project will involve new experimental measurements of the heart cell in health and diseased conditions such as cardiac hypertrophy or diabetic cardiomyopathy.
 Students will also measure the mechanical properties of these cells using single-cell mechanical testing facilities in our lab.
-These data will be used to build a world-first high-resolution computational model of the heart cell.
-The model will be used to study how the cell contractions and how stress and strain are transmitted through the cell and in the vicinity of the nucleus and other key components of the cell.
+These data will be used to build high-resolution computational models of the heart cell.
+The model will be used to study how remodeling of the cell cytoskeleton affects cardiac cell mechanics.
 The simulations and experiments will give new insights into the mechanobiology of cardiac disease development at the cellular scale.
 These insights are important for the development of better pharmaceuticals to treat cardiac diseases.